Characterizing CO Emitters in the SSA22-AzTEC26 Field: Results

-where $D_\mathrm{L}$ is the luminosity distance in Mpc corresponding to redshift $z$, and $\nu_\mathrm{obs}$ is the observed frequency of the line in GHz.
-We list the result of line identification in Table \ref{table:table3}.
-With the spectroscopic redshift determined from the CO line, we fix the redshift and refit the photometry for galaxies 1, 2 and 4, including band 3, 4 and 7 continuum measurements.
+where $D_\mathrm{L}$ is the luminosity distance in megaparsecs corresponding to redshift $z$, and $\nu_\mathrm{obs}$ is the observed frequency of the line in gigahertz.
+We list the results of the line identification in Table \ref{table:table3}.
+With the spectroscopic redshift determined from the CO line, we fix the redshift and refit the photometry for galaxies 1, 2, and 4, including band 3, 4, and 7 continuum measurements.
 In the following sections, we will focus on the derived physical properties of these three galaxies.